-

 View: Report

-View: Government Response
+View: Government response

-View: Debate on the Bill in Parliament: Transcript 10 May 2023, pages 1296 - 1341
+10 May 2023 - Transcript pages 1296 - 1341

 The debate on the Bill can be viewed by clicking on the movie icon within the above transcript.